Event-Master/_event-master/Setup.md

 - Run `npm install -g sass` to install sass

 - Run `sass --version`.
-You should recieve an output similar to `1.32.8 compiled with dart2js 2.10.5`.
+You should receive an output similar to `1.32.8 compiled with dart2js 2.
+  10.5`.

 - Open the [application.properties](Event-Master/src/main/resources/application.properties) and change:
     - Mac Users remove the following lines of code: